-Raphael Rosalen, 22, born in Brazil and raised both there and in the United States, is a multimedia artist and a Cinema and Media Studies scholar.
-He graduated from the University of Southern California (USC) School of Cinematic Arts in May 2018 as one of the university’s graduating class’ ten Discovery Scholars for his exceptional original work on theorizing YouTube content.
+Raphael Rosalen, 23, is a Brazilian multimedia artist and a Cinema and Media Studies scholar.
+He graduated from the University of Southern California (USC) School of Cinematic Arts in May 2018 as a fellow of the USC Sidney Harman Academy for Polymathic Studies and one of the university’s graduating class’ ten Discovery Scholars for his exceptional original work on theorizing YouTube content.

-Raphael has won awards for both his artistic work, such as with his art video Be Color, and academic work.
-In 2018 his name is being added to USC’s Wall of Scholars at Leavey Library for his multimedia essay/research paper “YouTube’s Vlog Authenticity in the Performance of Femininity.”
+Raphael has won awards for both his artistic, such as his art video Be Color, and academic work.
+In 2018 his name was added to USC’s Wall of Scholars at Leavey Library for his multimedia research paper “YouTube’s Vlog Authenticity in the Performance of Femininity.”

-Rosalen is currently working on a multimedia project as songwriter, music and video producer, and director, and is pursuing a Master’s degree on Cinema and Media Studies at the USC School of Cinematic Arts.
+Rosalen is currently working on multimedia projects as songwriter, music and video producer, and director, and is pursuing a Master’s degree on Cinema and Media Studies at the USC School of Cinematic Arts where he is developing new scholarship on YouTube studies.
 He looks forward to bridging his academic and creative endeavors to advance digital media and create innovative multimedia content.